 Fostering agencies are not all the same, they have different pay, quality of training, access to respite care and carer support groups.

-Using the information you give us, a social worker will find the agencies on our UK Fostering Agency Database who are likely to be the best match for you and your family.
-Our free fostering help.....
+Using the information you give us, a social worker will check the list of agencies on our UK Fostering Children Agency Database who are likely to be the best match for you and your family

-Every day in the UK there are around eight thousand vacancies for new foster carers.
-This shortfall reduces the chances of finding the most suitable foster carer for foster children.
-Poorly matched fostering placements suffer more problems and placement breakdowns.
-Any increase in foster carer numbers would improve children's chances of successful foster care experiences.
+Every day in the UK there are around eight thousand vacancies for new carers.
+This shortfall reduces the chances of finding the most suitable carers for children.

-All foster carers are paid to care for children placed with them.
+All carers are paid to care for foster children.On average, Independent Agencies pay on average a basic weekly fostering allowance and fee of £380 per week for all ages of foster children.
 Unless carers receive over fifty thousand pounds a year, payments are usually not taxed and any Benefits they receive are generally not affected.

 If you have a sincere interest in looking after children and/or young people, would like to work from home and are looking for a job that will fit around your family commitments, fostering children can be the ideal solution so contact us today.